jakaria-istauk/smoky-ghost-cursor-trail/README.md

 ## 🎮 Live Demo

-Check out the [interactive demo](./ghost-trail-demo.html) to see GhostTrail in action!
+Check out the [interactive demo](./index.html) to see SmokyGhostTrail in action!
 The demo includes:

 - 🎛️ **Real-time controls** for adjusting all parameters
 - 🎨 **Multiple instances** with different configurations